mentionapp/fast-doctrine-paginator/README.md

 For this to work effectively and flawlessly, the following conditions must be true:

-- The column(s) used for discrimination must be unique (if it's not the case, a combination of multiple discriminators must be used)
+- The column used for discrimination must be unique (if it's not the case, a combination of multiple columns must be used)
 - The query must be ordered by the discrimination columns
 - The query must have a WHERE clause that selects only rows whose discriminators are higher than the higher discriminators of the previous